nwellnhof/symbls/README.md

 `show_package.sh` shows information about the binaries found in a package.

-`show_refs.sh` shows use counts for each exported symbol in a binary.
+`show_defs.sh` shows use counts for each exported symbol in a binary.

+`show_refs.sh` shows referenced symbols in a binary.

 `show_sym.sh` shows information about a symbol.